Rtasseff/genFeatureAnalysis/README.md

 By priority:

 1. Summary results for random forest all by all in runGFA including
-  1. using imp scores to estimate a metric that is comparable over different targets/forests, comparable concept to effect size.
-It will probably be a fraction of the COD.
-  2. Gathering the above, the p-vaule and the q-value into matrices comparable to pairwise.
-  3. Creating a single barplot showing the cv errors vs perm errors for each target feature
+  1. Creating a single barplot showing the cv errors vs perm errors for each target feature
-  4. A combined summary.
+  1. A combined summary.
-2. Creating heatmaps/p-colors for each save matrix.
-3. Add blacklisting
+1. Add blacklisting
-4. Adding option to remove strong univariate (pairwise) features from random forest.
+1. Adding option to remove strong univariate (pairwise) features from random forest.
+1. Add logic to stop analysis if COD drops below a cutoff.

 License